ricardolima-xyz/dynamicform/README.md

 # FOF - Forms on the fly!

-## Sometimes you need a _form_, not a `<form>`.
+## When you need a _form_, not a `<form>`.

-**You, as a developer, probably know how to build `<form>` structures, but let's suppose you need to create applications where not you, but users need to create forms.
-It would be very conter-productive if the programmer needs to hardcode a new form every time a new one is needed.
-Some examples of such applications are:**
+**You, as a developer, probably know how to build `<form>` structures, but let's suppose you are developing an application where users, by nature, need to create forms.
+Examples of such applications are:**

 - Survey systems
 - Assignment (homework) submission systems

-In such applications, a (super) user creates forms for other users to fill them up. **FOF makes it happen.**
+It would be very conter-productive if the programmer has to hardcode a new form every time a new one is needed. **FOF makes it happen.**

 ## Phase 1: The form structure builder